Kuttampuzha

 The village has a large area under thick forest.
 There is a significant tribal population in the village (17.2% of total population).

-This village was part of Idukki district till 1998.
+This village was part of Idukki district until 1998.
 Then the district borders were reorganised and the village was shifted to Ernakulam district.
-Following this Palakkad district became the largest district in Kerala followed by Idukki.
-This change also helped Ernakulam to share boundary with neighbouring state of Tamil Nadu, and to be a part of the Anamalais.
-Kuttampuzha panchayat was split with the formation of Edamalakkudy panchayat in 2010.
+Following this, Palakkad became the largest district in Kerala, followed by Idukki.
+This change also helped Ernakulam to share a boundary with the neighbouring state of Tamil Nadu and to be a part of the Anamalais.
+In 2010, the formation of Edamalakkudy panchayat led to the split of Kuttampuzha panchayat.

 Demographics

 As of 2011 Census, Kuttampuzha village had a population of 24,799 with 12,554 males and 12,245 females.
 Kuttampuzha village spreads over an area of 448.05 km2 with 6,487 families residing in it.
 10.3% of the population was under 6 years of age.
 Kuttampuzha had an average literacy of 89.4% higher than the national average of 74% and lower than state average of 94%: male literacy was 92% and female literacy was 86.7%.